-This search currently searches living collections and taxa (species-level) records.
-Herbarium search is currently under development.
-In the meantime, use the vPlants website for Herbarium data and images.
+This search currently searches living collections and taxa (species-level) and Herbarium records.
+Herbarium records can also be accessed on the vPlants website for Herbarium data and images.

 None of the search fields accept Boolean (AND, OR, NOT) operators.